isomerpages/moe-teckwhyepri/_about-us/Our Achievements/2024 Achievements.md

 <h2>EAGLES Awards</h2>
 <p>The Edusave Award for Achievement, Good Leadership and Service (EAGLES)
-is given by the government annually to Singaporean pupils to recognize pupils’ leadership qualities, services rendered to the school and the community, and excellence in non-academic activities.
-Up to 10% of students from each school selected for the award will receive an award amount of $250 from MOE.</p>
+is given by the government annually to Singaporean pupils to recognize pupils’ leadership qualities, services rendered to the school and community, excellence in non-academic activities and demonstration of Emerging 21<sup>st</sup> Century Competencies (E21CC).</p>
+<p>Up to 15% of P4 to P6 students and 5% of P1 to P3 students from each school
+are selected for this award each year.
+P4 to P6 awardees will receive an award amount of $250 from MOE, while P1 to P3 awardees will receive an award amount of $200 from MOE.</p>
 <p>The school adopts a stringent process in the selection of the award recipients
-based on teachers’ recommendations and the pupils’ CCA records (Achievement, Leadership or Service).
-In addition, these Singaporean pupils will need to pass their school examinations and attain a conduct grade of ‘Good’ or better, before they qualify for it.</p>
+based on teachers’ recommendations and the pupils’ CCA records for P3 to P6.
+P1 and P2 students are selected based on teachers’ recommendations during the Programme for Active Learning (PAL) lessons.
+Students can be nominated for any of these 4 criteria: Achievement, Leadership, Service or demonstration of Emerging 21<sup>st</sup> Century Competencies (E21CC).</p>
 <p><strong>We are pleased to announce the recipients of EAGLES Award for 2024:</strong>
 </p>
 <table style="minWidth: 100px">